UkoeHB/bevy_girk/ARCHITECTURE.md

 # Girk Architecture (last updated: WIP)

-This document contains a detailed overview of the library's structure and how it can be used to implement a game.
+This document contains an overview of `bevy_girk`'s structure and behavior.

+For how to use the library, see `USAGE.md`.

+- overview
+    - game app: headless server app that runs a game (authoritative)
+    - client app: connected to game app, this is where you play the game
+    - backend
+        - host server: manages connected users, manages lobbies
+        - game hub server: receives game requests from host server, runs game apps
+    - user client: connects to and interacts with host server (making/joining/starting lobbies), receives game start packages and launches client apps

+- architecture

 - backend